demayj10/caroline-decision-maker/README.md

-## Kat's Decision Maker
+## Caroline's Decision Maker
-This is an app to help Katherine make decisions
+This is an app to help Caroline make decisions